johnnyy5929/apcsa-freedom-project/tool/learning-log.md

 ### 3/23/2026

-This week, I been watching video and making what they have on those videos. https://www.youtube.com/watch?v=q7wlSvt0JIc&t=3s
+This week, I have been watching videos and making notes on what they have in those videos. https://www.youtube.com/watch?v=q7wlSvt0JIc&t=3s

+Also, I made a background and made it so the camera follows my sprites.

 <!--